-- 46. There has been a proposal since before the inception of the Court that, when circumstances permitted, it would be helpful to create a UKSC / JCPC Arts Trust, whose purpose would be to develop the UKSC's /JCPC's use of works of art in order to promote visually to visitors education about and knowledge of the development of justice and the Rule of Law within the context of the UK's and the Commonwealth's legal systems.
-Although we have not been able to take this forward earlier, we have now reached a position where early in 2015- 2016, we hope to bring such a Trust into being. - 47.
-We are on the point of recruiting, as unpaid volunteers, independent (i.e. not Justices or members of staff of the Court) trustees and creating such a Trust as a legal entity entirely separate from the UKSC and the JCPC.
-This is because we do not think we could justify spending public money on the sort of projects the Trust might wish to take forward.
-The Trust's purposes will therefore broadly be to advance the education of the public, in particular in relation to art and to the connection between art and the legal institutions of, or associated with, the United Kingdom and the history and operation of such legal institutions.
-For that purpose it will be able to acquire (and if appropriate dispose of), maintain and manage works of art for the UKSC's collection, similarly to accept or decline gifts of appropriate works of art, as well as to commission appropriate new works of art.
+- 51. There has been a proposal since before the inception of the Court that, when circumstances permitted, it would be helpful to create an independent UKSC / JCPC Arts Trust, whose purpose would be to develop the UKSC's /JCPC's use of works of art in order to promote visually to visitors education about and knowledge of the development of justice and the Rule of Law within the context of the UK's and the Commonwealth's legal systems.
+Although we had not been able to take this forward earlier, on 16 February 2016 we secured formal registration of the UKSC Arts Trust as a charity by the Charity Commission.
+So we have now reached the position that by 1 April 2016 we should have formally brought the Trust into being as a Charitable Incorporated Organisation, i.e. a legal entity entirely separate from the UKSC and the JCPC, ready in 2016 2017 actively to start its work. - 52.
+We have recruited, as unpaid volunteers, five independent (i.e. not Justices or members of staff of the Court) Trustees.
+They are Sir Anthony Salz (Executive Vice Chairman, NM Rothschild) as Chair, Dinah Casson (Casson Mann), Sir Christopher Frayling (former Chair of the Arts Council, England), Elsie Owusu (formerly of Feilden and Mawson, the conservation architects who were responsible for the refurbishment of the UKSC building between 2006 and 2009) and Sharon Witherspoon (formerly of the Nuffield Foundation). - 53.
+The Trust's purposes are broadly to advance the education of the public, in particular in relation to art and to the connection between art and the legal institutions of, or associated with, the United Kingdom and the history and operation of such legal institutions.
+For that purpose it will be able to seek to raise its own funds from charitable sources in order to acquire (and if appropriate dispose of), maintain and manage works of art for its collection (which will be displayed within the UKSC with the agreement of the Court); similarly to accept or decline gifts of appropriate works of art, as well as to commission appropriate new works of art.
 It will be able to raise (from willing donors) and hold funds to be used for these purposes.
-It will not have access to any funds from the UKSC or JCPC itself to use for these purposes.
+It will not have access to any funds from the UKSC or JCPC to use for these purposes.